THE INFORMATION IN THIS ARTICLE APPLIES TO:

 Other settings can also affect the WTC timeout:

-- idlePeriodBeforeLogoffMS (client inactivity) is a setting in the client adminConfiguration.json file (C:\Program Files (x86)\Globalscape\EFT Server Enterprise\web\public\EFTClient\shadowfax\portal\assets)
+- (does not apply to v8.0.5 and later) idlePeriodBeforeLogoffMS (client inactivity) is a setting in the client adminConfiguration.json file (C:\Program Files (x86)\Globalscape\EFT Server Enterprise\web\public\EFTClient\shadowfax\portal\assets)

 - WTCTimeOut and idlePeriodBeforeLogoffMS are related but not the same.